Exploring The Temple City- Madurai

 Picture Courtesy: Google

 An abrupt lurch woke me up!
 The certain bustling with people packing their luggage apprised me the last stoppage of the train is here.
-A trip of Blend of The French Colony ended with a grand celebration of a Christmas party.
+A trip to Blend of The French Colony ended with a grand celebration of a Christmas party.
 I left Pondicherry for Villupuram railway station by government bus which took two hours.

 Picture Courtesy: Google